bshalem/kwp/README.md

 # kwp_dataset
-Dataset of Kinematic word problems for experimenting with sequence and self-attention neural models to evaluate physical language understanding.
+Machine-generated dataset of Kinematic word problems for experimenting with sequence and self-attention neural models to evaluate physical language understanding.